 Do short-coat dog breeds shed?

-Even though short-coat dog breeds style=”font-weight: 400;”> shed less overall, they may still shed during certain times of the year.
+Even though short-coat dog breeds shed less overall, they may still shed during certain times of the year.
 During times when hair falls out, you should brush more often to reduce the amount of hair that falls out.

 What are the traits of dogs with long coats?